Determining what controls Verbascum prevalence

 Summary and Conclusions

-Based on five years of observations, there is strong evidence that the total rainfall in the months of November, December and January determines the prevalence of Verbascum in the subsequent nine months.
+Based on six years of observations, there is strong evidence that the total rainfall in the months of November, December and January determines the prevalence of Verbascum in the subsequent nine months.

 Successive negative deviations from this observed relationship likely indicate success in controlling Verbascum, providing a quantitative performance indicator.